 As a personal trainer, you should be able to see the potential in your client and push them to reach it.
 A good PT is fully invested in their client and wants to see them achieve their goals.

-During the sessions themselves, you should be confident enough to give words of encouragement to your client as they are performing the exercises.
+During a PT session, you should be confident enough to give words of encouragement to your client as they are performing the exercises.
 If they are close to giving up before the final rep, it is up to you to help them make that one last push!
 This is all part of having good personal trainer leadership skills.

 2. Empathy and Compassion